 The supervisory committee should be established in the first term of study and the signed Supervisory Committee Approval Form (.pdf) must be submitted to the Graduate Program Assistant by the beginning of the second term.

-Students usually must also obtain other approvals from York U (ethics, animal care, off campus trips and field work) and external agencies (i.e. collecting licenses, import/export permits) prior to beginning their research.
-To avoid research delays, such approvals (see below) should be obtained by the second term of study.
-Students can get assistance/advice from their supervisor.
+Students often must also obtain other approvals from York U (ethics approval, animal care training, field work safety) and external agencies (i.e. collecting licenses, import/export permits) prior to beginning their research.
+Consult with your supervisor.

 Ethics, Animal Care, and Biohazards